kathleenyoung1/BusinessInsider_NER/README.md

-# IEMS 308 HW 3: Business Insider named entity recognition project
+# IEMS 308 HW 3: Business Insider named entity recognition
 ### Kathleen Young

 This repository contains all of the necessary files for the Business Insider named entity recognition assignment.
 These files include: